 Read also other posts.
 I love to encourage them to stay a bit longer and longer by recommending more articles right at the underneath of the piece I just wrote.
 The longer they stay in my blog, I know that I will have higher chances in acquiring their trust.
 Now that is really precious.

 Tell a great story by keeping it authentic, interesting, practical and consistent.
 Visitors can smell if the content they consume aren’t real, copied from somewhere and fake.
 Once they smell these, they won’t return.
 With this in mind, I am very careful with each content to be published out.
-I want to be known as a good storyteller, awesome marketer who shares practical and interesting insights that make sense, good messages to them that plays with emotions and most of all, stay consistent.
+I want to be known as a good storyteller, awesome marketer who shares practical and interesting insights, good emotions messages and most of all, stay consistent.
 I am producing new content regularly about 1-2 times week in week out and our audience knows that.

 Offer an entry level services.
-My social media and digital marketing services aren’t for everybody, as it is meant only for those who are ready to bring their brands up to the next level.
+My social media and digital marketing services aren’t for everybody.
+It is meant only for those who are ready to bring their brands to the next level.
 What about those brands who aren’t ready?
-They will do 2 things: One, they will use the tips and tricks provided by all my insights, or perhaps they will acquire my entry level service when the time comes.
+They will do 2 things: One, they will use the tips and tricks provided, or perhaps they will acquire my consulting service which is positioned as my entry level service.

 Conversation and entry level services’ clients will evolve to more in-depth services.
-Yes, these clients will evolve themselves further by acquiring additional services from me.
+Yes, along the way these clients will evolve themselves further by acquiring additional services from me on top of what they’re getting now.
 This is where the real ROI journey starts